 Â

-Following graduation, Brewster played professionally in Switzerland and Ireland before coming back to the United States to pursue a coaching career, where his first venture in the profession was returning to Iowa Lakes CC as a men’s assistant for two years.
+Following graduation, Brewster played professionally in Switzerland and Ireland before coming back to the United States to pursue a coaching career, where his first venture in the profession was returning to Iowa Lakes CC as a men’s assistant for three years.
 It included the 1999-2000 squad which was inducted into the school's athletics Hall of Fame in 2025.

 Brewster and his wife, Rebecca, have three children; daughter Reganne; and sons Drake and Kaid.